 The terms, conditions, and notices contained in these Terms & Conditions must be agreed to and accepted without qualification or amendment in order to obtain the Service as defined below.
-By using the Service, you hereby agree in full to all terms and conditions of this Agreement.
-If you do not agree to these terms and conditions, then please do not access or use the Service.
+By using the Service, Customer hereby agrees in full to all terms and conditions of this Agreement.
+If Customer does not agree to these terms and conditions, then it must not access or use the Service.

-If you begin the sign-up process but fail to complete the process, we may contact you in an effort to help you complete the process.
-You hereby authorise us to contact you in this circumstance even if you ultimately decide not to sign up to the Service.
+If Customer commences but fails to complete the sign-up process, CircleLoop may contact Customer in an effort to help Customer complete the process.
+Customer hereby authorises CircleLoop to contact Customer in this circumstance even if Customer ultimately decides not to sign up to the Service.

 1.1 In this Agreement the following terms shall have the following meanings unless the context requires otherwise:

 Act: means the Communications Act 2003.